alces-software/adminware/docs/design/01-requirements.md

 @question: does this cover the initial use cases we want to support for user groupings?
+- maybe, not important for now

 @question: importance of collection support?
+- not important